-Hedy soon had developed a love for the theater, yet her parents did not know.
-They went often to the opera, but not the theater.
-Hedy later persuaded her parents to let her study in Berlin, and was approved.
-One day, when she sneaked into a rehearsal of Max Reinhardt’s dramatic school, she immediately attracted his attention.
-Reinhardt was so much impressed with her beauty that he asked her to play a little part in his stage production.
-That was Hedy’s first step entering the theater and the cinema career.
-However, the time she spent in Berlin did not go smoothly or wonderfully.
-She suffered from terrible homesickness and unwillingly got in some unexpected romances.
+Hedy soon developed a love for the theater without the knowing of her parents.
+The Kieslers went often to the opera, but not the theater.
+She later successfully persuaded her parents to let her study in Berlin.
+One day, when sneaking into a rehearsal of Max Reinhardt’s dramatic school, she immediately attracted his attention.
+Reinhardt was so much impressed with her beauty that he asked her to play a small part in one of his stage productions, which marked Hedy’s first step entering the theater and the cinema career.
+However, the time she spent in Berlin did not go smoothly as planned.
+She suffered from terrible homesickness and unwillingly got into several unexpected romances.
 After all the headaches and heartaches caused by many of her young admirers, Hedy decided to go back home in Vienna.

-In the same year, Hedy married Fritz Mandl, a famous weapon manufacturer who had some business to do with Adolf Hitler.
+In the same year, Hedy married Fritz Mandl, a famous weapon manufacturer who had done some business with Adolf Hitler.
 During their marriage, Mandl prevented Hedy from pursuing her acting career and instead, took her to various meetings with famous technicians and his business partners.
-Intelligent by nature, Hedy, during these meetings, gathered for herself a certain amount of technology knowledge which she used later during the war to co-invent Spectrum Coding.
-However, Fritz Mandl’s business-ish and totalitarian manner even in marriage life would lead to his young wife’s escape from him by disguising as a maid sneaking out of the well guarded castle and took an early train to get out of Vienna.
+Intelligent by nature, Hedy, during these meetings, gathered for herself a certain amount of technology knowledge which she used later during the war to co-invent frequency hopping technique.
+Fritz Mandl’s business-like and totalitarian manner even in marriage life resulted in his young wife’s escape from him by disguising as her maid to sneak out of the well guarded castle.
+Hedy took an early train to get out of Vienna soon after.
 In 1937, Hedy had successfully escaped from her first husband.
-She reached the border of France and would soon be on her way to Hollywood without knowing it.
+She reached the border of France and would soon be on her way to Hollywood.

 Glamorous Hollywood Years:

-In London, Hedy met Louis B. Mayer, who signed her under a MGM contract, and changed her name to Hedy Lamarr in honor of his favorite silent film star, Barbara LaMarr.
-That was how Hedy entered Hollywood.
-One of the first thing Louis B. Mayer soon found out about Hedy was that she was difficult to work with.
-She was a true rebel and always ready to fight back if she felt his doings did not do her any good.
+In London, Hedy met Louis B. Mayer, who signed her under an MGM contract.
+He changed her name to Hedy Lamarr in honor of his favorite silent film star, Barbara LaMarr.
+One of the first thing Louis B. Mayer soon found about Hedy was that she was difficult to work with.
+She was a true rebel and always ready to fight back if she felt his doings did not do her any favor.
 Hedy’s image was completely changed during her Hollywood time.
 They created her unique hairstyle (parting in the middle) and made her a goddess.
-She was cast, most of the time as a beautiful, glamorous woman alongside many big names at the time: with Charles Boyer in her Hollywood debut Algiers (1938), Spencer Tracy in I take this Woman (1940), Clark Gable in Boom Town and Comrade X (1940), Jimmy Stewart in Come Live With Me (1941), Lana Turner and Judy Garland in Ziegfeld Girl (1941), John Garfield in Tortilla Flat (1942), William Powell in Crossroads (1942) and The Heavenly Body (1944)…
+She was cast, most of the time as a beautiful, glamorous woman alongside many big names at the time: with Charles Boyer in her Hollywood debut Algiers (1938), Spencer Tracy in I take this Woman (1940), Clark Gable in Boom Town (1940) and Comrade X (1940), Jimmy Stewart in Come Live With Me (1941), Lana Turner and Judy Garland in Ziegfeld Girl (1941), John Garfield in Tortilla Flat (1942), William Powell in Crossroads (1942) and The Heavenly Body (1944)…

-Hedy was not given many exciting materials, even though sometimes she did fight for them.
-She soon realized that Hollywood life doing pictures, playing just one type of women did not prove to the audiences that she actually could act.
+Hedy was not given many exciting materials, despite her fighting for them.
+She soon realized that doing pictures in Hollywood, playing just one type of women would not prove to the audiences that she could actually act.
 Her attempt to change the glamorous image was shown in White Cargo (1942).
-After she was offered the role, though knowing that this would not be a good picture, Hedy could not resist accepting it, because, as she said, it had so much sex needed to eradicate her usual glamor image.
-However, the unsuccessful outcomes of many of her pictures pluses the complexity of her personal life helped make Hedy tired of Hollywood.
-And she was seeking for another place to make movies.
+Even though knowing that this would not be a good picture, she could not resist accepting it, as she thought it had so much sex needed to eradicate her usual glamour image.
+However, the unsuccessful outcomes of many of her pictures along with the complexity of her personal life drove Hedy out of of Hollywood.
+She was seeking for another place to make films.
 It was in Hollywood that she met her second husband, scriptwriter Gene Markey, to whom she married in 1939 after their vacation to Mexico together (which Mayer called an “elopement”).
 The marriage lasted around two years, enough time for Hedy to adopt a baby boy, James.
 She married again in 1943 to British actor John Loder and gave birth to her first child – daughter Denish Loder in 1945.

 Although her performance as Marvin Mlies in H.M.Pulham, Esq (1941) is considered by most fans and critics as her best one, her biggest box office success was Samson and Delilah (1949) which was also her first color movie.
 People say she was born to be Delilah and no one could make a better Delilah than her.
 Director Cecil B.Demille later confessed he didn’t expect Hedy to be that good as an actress she turned out to be.
 He said, “Thank God for Hedy Lamarr.”

-Hedy broke the contract with MGM and she paid a large sum of money for it, yet she was persistent to go because she felt the need and desire to do so.
-She did not want to work everyday from early morning until mid-night.
-Now that she had a daughter, she wanted to spend more time with her.
+Hedy broke the contract with MGM to have the flexibility to produce her own films and time to spend with her family.
+She did not want to work everyday from early morning until mid-night now that she had a daughter.
 She produced two films during the time: The Strange Woman (1946) and Dishonored Lady (1947).
-Despite the fact that The Strange Woman was very well received and Hedy gave probably one of her best performances there, she felt tired and depressed under the pressure of making movies all by her own.
-She realized how demanding she was, and how unsure she was about herself and everybody.
+Despite the fact that The Strange Woman was very well received and Hedy gave probably one of her best performances in it, she felt tired and depressed under the pressure of making films all by her own.
+She realized how demanding she was, and how unsure she was about herself and everyone around her.
 She soon went back under contract.

 Invention during Wartime:

 Just like many other actresses at the time, Hedy joined the Hollywood Canteen, entertaining the troops and selling war bonds.
 She was announced as the war bonds best seller, with the record of $7 million in only one evening.
-But she did not use only her star status to help war effort.
-She used her brilliant mind too.
+She did not use only her star status to help war effort, but also her technology talents.
 In 1941, she met musician George Antheil and together they invented the idea of a Secret Communication System, which was the early form of frequency hopping.
 They got US.
 Patent no. 2,292,387 in 1942.
-Although the invention was not feasible due to lack of mechanical technology at the time, it did play an important role in a US.’s blockade of Cuba in 1962, and much later on, served as modern spread-spectrum communication technology used in WiFi network connections and wireless telephone.
+Although the invention was not feasible due to lack of mechanical technology at the time, it did play an important role in the US.’s blockade of Cuba in 1962, and much later on, served as modern spread-spectrum communication technology used in WiFi network connections and wireless telephone.
 Hedy Lamarr was given an award for her contribution by the Electronic Frontier Foundation.
 However, Hedy Lamarr and George Antheil never received any payment or deserving reward for their important invention.

 Among Hedy’s last film attempts in Hollywood, except for Samson and Delilah (1949) which became her most successful film at the box office, her other films were not much of a success.
-Hedy filmed in total only 4 movies in colors, and they were all her later movies: Samson and Delilah (1949), Copper Canyon (1950), The Loves of Three Queens (1954), and The Story of Mankind (1957).
-Copper Canyon turned out to be a very dull movie in which Hedy herself felt she looked out of place in Southern bell makeup and dresses.
+Hedy filmed in total only 4 films in color: Samson and Delilah (1949), Copper Canyon (1950), The Loves of Three Queens (1954), and The Story of Mankind (1957).
+Copper Canyon (1950) turned out to be a very dull movie in which Hedy herself felt she looked out of place in Southern bell makeup and dresses.
 The movie is the only western she made.
-The Loves of three Queens (1954) was very limitedly released and rarely is available (even now) in even VHS.
-But at the age of 40 during filming the movie, Hedy still looked extraordinarily beautiful in colors.
-She definitely had that Helen of Troy look.
+The Loves of three Queens (1954) was very limitedly released and rarely is available in even VHS.
+But at the age of 40 during filming the film, Hedy still looked extraordinarily beautiful in color.
 Her last color movie is The Story of Mankind (1957) in which she played Joan of Arc.
-This movie, even with the participations of many big stars, didn’t turn into a well received one.
+This movie, even with the participation of many big stars, didn’t turn into a well received one.
 Hedy ended her film career with The Female Animal (1958) in which she gave a pretty convincing performance as a fading movie star, just like herself in real life.